-- 3. Bonneville and Council staff will conduct performance check-ins with sponsors by July 2013, and the performance check-in process will be developed and described in the summer of 2012. - 4.
-Both the sponsor and Bonneville will work to integrate the ISRP's suggestions and staff recommendations into the contracts, management plans, and reporting requirements. - Bonneville will inform the Council staff if the contract budget, after any applied cost savings, deviates from the Council's proposed planning budget in a way that compromises project integrity.
+- 3. Bonneville and Council staff will conduct performance check-ins with sponsors by July 2013, and the performance check-in process will be developed and described in the summer of 2012; - 4.
+Both the sponsor and Bonneville will work to integrate the ISRP's suggestions and staff recommendations into the contracts, management plans, and reporting requirements wherever appropriate. - 5.
+Bonneville will inform the Council staff if the contract budget, after any applied cost savings, deviates from the Council's proposed planning budget in a way that materially alters project integrity.

 This document comprises Council staff's recommendation for the wildlife project portfolio.
-There are three sections: 1) a decision memo that includes a summary of the recommendation, back ground and review process information; 2) a Summary of Staff Recommendations (Attachment 1) for the wildlife project portfolio including planning budgets and specific programmatic and project-specific issues that may influence Bonneville's contracting; and 3) a list of programmatic issues and project-specific issues raised by the review (Attachment 2).
+There are three sections: 1) A decision memo that includes a summary of the recommendation, back ground and review process information; 2) A Summary of Staff Recommendations (Attachment 1) for the wildlife project portfolio including planning budgets and specific programmatic and project-specific issues that may influence Bonneville's contracting; and 3) A list of programmatic issues and project-specific issues raised by the review (Attachment 2).

-Attachment 1 summarizes the staff recommendation for all 34 projects.
+Attachment 1 summarizes the staff recommendation for all 36 projects.
 The recommendations include the Bonneville-proposed Fiscal Year 2010 start-of-year budget for both expense and capital funds; Council-recommended planning budgets -- five years for expense and three years for capital; possible cost savings by programmatic area; and other recommendations or qualifications from staff or the ISRP.
+To develop the recommended planning budgets, staff averaged the sponsors' proposed budgets for five and three years, for expense and capital, respectively.

-The column Possible programmatic cost savings represents an "up to" amount for potential cost savings.
+The column Possible programmatic cost savings represents an "up to' amount for potential cost savings.
 Programmatic issues are identified by project in the far right column of Attachment 1 under the heading Programmatic Issues, other recommendations and comments.
-For example, a project may have both regional coordination activities as well as small, non-capital acquisitions proposed over three years.
+Specific adjustments related to those programmatic issues should be considered by Bonneville through contracting.
+The amount listed in the column entitled possible programmatic cost savings is a total of the proposed budgets associated with one or more activities.
+For example, a project may have both regional coordination activities as well as small, non-capital acquisitions proposed.
 The line item budgets for those activities are then totaled and shown as a range, or "up to" amount for potential savings.
-Specific adjustments related to these programmatic issues and other cost savings should be considered by Bonneville through contracting.

-Bonneville may also identify other areas for cost savings outside of the programmatic areas.
-In each case Bonneville will have the flexibility to negotiate with sponsors through contracting to finalize work and budget.
-As stated above, actual spending by Bonneville for each project, whether higher or lower than the recommended planning budget, should be sufficient to maintain project integrity.
+Bonneville may also identify other areas for cost savings outside of the programmatic areas that staff identified.
+In each case, Bonneville will have the flexibility to negotiate with sponsors through contracting to finalize work and budget.
+As stated above, actual spending by Bonneville, whether higher or lower than the recommended planning budget, staff expect the budget to be sufficient to maintain project integrity.

 Two projects did not meet science criteria and are not being recommended for funding at this time (Southern Idaho Wildlife Mitigation projects #199505701 and #199505700).
-The Committee expects that issues raised by the ISRP on these two projects will be addressed prior to the projects' contract expiration date.
-The two projects are included in Attachment 1 for planning purposes, as it is anticipated they will be funded at some level in Fiscal Year 2010.
+Staff expects that issues raised by the ISRP on these two projects will be addressed over the summer months and the projects will come back for a second science review and recommendation this year.
+The two projects are included in the list for budget planning purposes, as it is anticipated they will be funded at some level in Fiscal Year 2010.